kristianmandrup/masonry-rails/README.md

 </nav>
 ```

-The link should load in a page containing elements that match `.block`
+The link should load in a page containing elements that match `.box`

 ```html
 <div class="box col3">